Scholarships and Awards

 - Building Birmingham

 - Young Innovator Prize

 Are you considering a career in property and construction?
 This is your chance to seize a life-changing opportunity.

 Apply for 2018

-Applications for the David Bucknall Scholarship are now open - see below for details on how to apply.
+Applications for the David Bucknall Scholarship are now closed for 2018.

 Apply for the David Bucknall Scholarship today and you could benefit from £11,000 towards the cost of studying for a BSc/BEng in a property or construction-related course at the School of Engineering and the Built Environment at Birmingham City University.

 You’ll also have the chance to get work experience, placements and guidance from Rider Levett Bucknall, one of the leading property and construction practices in the world.